PanIntegralus/discord.webm-compilation/README.md

 **I do not own any of these files nor created them.**
 I just found them and though making a list would be nice.

+## Contributions open!
+If you think you have more videos to add to this list, just open a pull request!

 Just a quick warning before you send these out there, some videos have **VERY LOUD SOUNDS**.

 https://cdn.discordapp.com/attachments/880342502660530176/1003330211972137070/mixed.webm